alexandrebodin/webpack-book/basics/get_started.md

 ## Npm sugar

-Previously you add to use `./node_modules/.bin/webpack-dev-server` to use `webpack-dev-server` because it isn't installed globally.
+Previously you add to use `./node_modules/.bin/webpack-dev-server` instead of `webpack-dev-server` because it isn't installed globally.

 Let's setup a `npm` script to simplify this.
 Add this to the `"scripts"` in your `package.json`